 Follow-on question and answer (Q&A) session on personal leadership on Wednesday 16 July, 12.00 to 12.30 (BST)

-Following your questions and comments relating to the previous interview, this follow-up session gives you a further opportunity to reflect, connect, and explore how you can shape your own path to personal leadership—on your own terms.
+Following your questions and comments relating to the interview on 9 July, this follow-up session gives you a further opportunity to reflect, connect, and explore how you can shape your own path to personal leadership—on your own terms.

-Join us for two insightful sessions that will help you build awareness, resilience, and a deeper connection with yourself.
+Join us and build awareness, resilience, and a deeper connection with yourself.

 About the panel